-In fact, automatic car washes can be safer for your car's finish than washing your car yourself because do-it-yourselfers sometimes don't use enough water to safely remove dirt; or they wash the car in direct sunlight -- which can burn spots in the paint.
-Or they use the wrong type of soap -- such as dishwashing detergent, which removes protective wax and leaves a chalky residue on the finish.
+Often, do-it-yourselfers don't use enough water to safely remove dirt; or they wash the car in direct sunlight, which softens the paint and leads to water spots.
+Or they use the wrong type of soap (such as dishwashing detergent), which removes protective wax and leaves a chalky residue on the finish.
 Or any one of several common mistakes can end up doing more harm than good.

-Keeping your car clean and the finish looking good can also mean higher resale value when it comes time to get a new car.
-All else being equal, a car with faded paint and a dingy overall look sells for 10-20 percent less than an otherwise identical vehicle that just looks nicer.
+Keeping your car clean and the finish looking good can also mean higher resale value when it's time to replace it.
+All else being equal, a car with faded paint and a dingy overall look sells for 10-20 percent less than an otherwise identical vehicle that's been well maintained.

-Be sure it's "brushless" -- Some older car washes still use abrasive brushes (instead of cloth), which can leave small scratches in a car's finish.
-On older cars with so-called "single stage" paint jobs, light scratches could usually be buffed out; but all modern cars use a "base/clear" system with a thin, transparent layer of clear coat on top of the underlying color coat to provide the shine.
-Once the thin clear coat is damaged, often the only way to restore the shine is to repaint the damaged area.
+Some older car washes still use abrasive brushes (instead of cloth), which can leave small scratches in a car's finish.
+On older cars with single stage paint (i.e., no clear coat above the color coat), light scratches could usually be buffed out.
+All modern cars, however, use a "base/clear" system with a thin, transparent layer of clear coat on top of the underlying color coat to provide the shine.
+Once this thin clear coat is damaged, often the only way to restore the shine is to repaint the damaged area.

 On the other hand, if the wash offers an undercarriage bath, it may be worth the additional cost.
 Jets of water sprayed directly underneath the car can break loose accumulated crud that would be difficult (and unpleasant) to try to remove yourself using a garden hose.
 It's also important that underbody drainage holes not be obstructed by mud and other buildup; accumulated moisture can accelerate rust or (in the case of the air conditioning system) lead to the formation of mold in the system.
 The undercarriage bath should help keep those drain holes clear.